-You never know when you’ll find yourself chatting up a chatbot.
-I recently went to the SiriusXM support site to find resolution for a streaming issue, when I encountered the company’s support chatbot, Melody.
+You never know when you’ll find yourself in conversation with a chatbot.
+I recently went to SiriusXM’s customer support site to find a resolution for a streaming issue.
+I was half-heartedly expecting to chat with an agent.
+Instead, I was greeted by Melody – an AI chatbot.

-Fair enough, Melody.
-Only one problem: my issue didn’t fall into any of these categories.
-So, what was my next step?
-To query the chatbot with language I hoped would get me in touch with a live agent:
+My next step?
+Query the chatbot with language that I hoped would get me in touch with a live agent from customer service :

 I’m not trying to pick on Melody or SiriusXM.
 The truth is, a lot of chatbots underwhelm.
-Usually, the chatbot interaction goes something like this:
+You don’t want a chatbot experience where it feels like you’re talking to a wall.

-Unfortunately, this is a common experience even for Salesforce’s Einstein-powered chatbots.
-Typically, the Einstein Bots we encounter are missing a few key ingredients:
+When it comes to Salesforce integration, typically, the Salesforce Einstein Bots we encounter are missing a few key ingredients:

 - No defined purpose and personality